ThiagoKienbaum/learn-spring-web-mvc/README.md

 Jedi Register
   - Project based on [Digital Innovation One Bootcamp](https://web.digitalinnovation.one/);
-  - A register form to practice, Java and Spring Web MVC;
+  - A register form to practice Java and Spring Web MVC;

 ## Meta